-Life’s a beach in Cyprus.
-And if you get tired of lounging on soft sands, feeling the tide between your toes, it’s easy to find another side to the Cypriot lifestyle that you’ll love.
+Life’s a beach on a Cyprus holiday.
+And, if you get tired of lounging on soft sands, feeling the tide between your toes, it’s easy to find another side to the Cypriot lifestyle that you’ll love.
 Off the beach you’ll find a hubbub of influences from Turkey, Greece, and the Middle East.
 A landscape packed with harbour towns, monasteries, mosques and more.

 Cyprus really does manage to match the slogan ‘something for everyone’ because alongside these sleepy towns – great for laidback holidays - you’ll find clubbing-mega destinations like Ayia Napa.
-Couple that with waterparks for families, a foodie culture that begs to be explored and a landscape that’s staggeringly beautiful – Cyprus is an ideal destination for all sorts of holiday makers.
-So whether you’re a couple of culture vultures, a couple of party-goers, or an actual couple, Cyprus is likely to be a hit.
+Couple that with waterparks for families, a foodie culture that begs to be explored and a landscape that’s staggeringly beautiful – a Cyprus holiday is the ideal destination.
+So, whether you’re a couple of culture vultures, a couple of party-goers, or an actual couple, a holiday to Cyprus is likely to be a hit.

 340 days of Mediterranean Sunshine.
 Authentic island life alongside tourist-loving resort towns.
 Endless stunning landscapes full of history, culture and beauty.
 Enough said?
 We’ll see you on the island then.